ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/README.md

 │
 ├── reports              <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures          <- Generated graphics and figures to be used in reporting │
+│   └── figures          <- Generated graphics and figures to be used in reporting │   └── README.md        <- Report of the project
+│
 ├── requirements.txt     <- The requirements file for reproducing the analysis environment
 |
 ├── requirements_dev.txt <- The requirements file for reproducing the analysis environment │
 ├── tests                <- Test files
+│   ├── test_data.py     <- Test data integrity
+│   │
+│   └── test_model.py    <- Test model architecture and output
 │
+├── config  <- Configuration files directory
+│   │
+│   ├── config_train.yaml      <- Configuration redirecting to experiments
+│   │
+│   ├── wandb_sweep.yaml      <- Configuration with the sweep parameters
+│   │
+│   └── experiment             <- Experiment folder
+│       ├── exp1.yaml
+│       └── exp2.yaml
+│
+├── dockerfiles  <- Folder with dockerfiles for creating images of each script execution │
-├── dtu_mlops_age_prediction  <- Source code for use in this project.
+├── src  <- Source code for use in this project.
 │   │
 │   ├── __init__.py      <- Makes folder a Python module
 │   │